Heminoid/Generative-AI-Internship-Assignment-/README.md

 # Generative-AI-Internship-Assignment-

-This is code is one google colab setup.Anyone can just Download & run it on collab.
+This code is used on the Google Colab setup.
+Anyone can Download & run it on Colab.
 Just upload the pdf file ( given here ) before running the code.